cc0350/mingxuan_chen_squad_C_finalproject/README.md

 (Countrycode examples: CA, CN, DE, FR, GB, US... )

-The endpoint is: /publicholidays/year/<year you want to check>/countrycode/<countrycode you want to check>.html
+The endpoint is: /publicholidays/year/{year you want to check}/countrycode/{countrycode you want to check}.html

 ## To Run

 ```
-python3 -m main
+python -m main
 ```

 (Ctrl + C to quit)